 Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-Depth-of-Knowledge: 3 ADD: 4.3.R.5: Students will answer inferential questions using evidence from This item is a DOK 3.
-The stone or more texts to support answers.
+4.3.R.5: Students will answer inferential questions using evidence from one or more texts to support answers.